Also called mushroom sugar

 Kazuhiko Maruta discovered a microorganism, which generates a trehalose-producing enzymes.

 The company has a long tradition of giving a small bag and a spoon to all of its employees and encouraging them to bring back soil samples from their travels far and wide.
-This micro-treasure hunt is a way to broaden the reach of the company’s researchers, the hope being that the soil brought home might contain as yet undiscovered microorganisms and enzymes that will prove useful in the company’s syrup and sugar production.
+This micro-treasure hunt is a way to broaden the reach of the company’s researchers, hoping that the soil brought home might contain as yet undiscovered microorganisms and enzymes that will prove useful in the company’s sugar and syrup production.
+However, treasures are often waiting nearby.

-Proceeding this discovery, research was being conducted all over the world to produce sugar from starch in an efficient way.
-The major hurdle was that starch was branching half way—like branches of a tree.
+Prior to this discovery, research was being conducted all over the world to produce sugar from starch in an efficient way.
+One of the major hurdles was that starch has a complex branching structure—like branches of a tree.
 Researchers knew that if an enzyme that was capable of cutting the branches efficiently could be found, it would be possible to produce diverse sugars with a high degree of purity.
 During the same time, Hayashibara Co., Ltd. was searching for a microorganism that could produce a branch-cutting enzyme from the mother earth.
 It was in the spring of 1966, a microorganism that produces this particular enzyme was found under a Japanese persimmon tree in the yard of Hayashibara Co., Ltd.’s research lab in Okayama.

 Without the discoveries of these trehalose producing enzymes and branch-cutting enzyme found from the soil in Okayama, it would never have been possible to produce trehalose efficiently.